30 June 2021 update on the LVRRS implementation

 Yes, the Latrobe community has been involved with the development of the LVRRS from the beginning with the Hazelwood Mine Fire Inquiry in 2015/16.

-Consultation with community and other key stakeholders on the LVRRS over the course of the project included:
+Consultation with the community and other key stakeholders on the LVRRS throughout the project included:

-- More than 50 meeting and briefings with 395 attendees
+- more than 50 meetings and briefings with 395 attendees

 - 11 workshops with more than 140 attendees